 Understand before being understood

-In fact, leaders of companies that go from good to great start not with “where” but with “who.”
-It means their first and most important task isn’t the direction of the bus, but understanding who you’re bringing with you and what seats they’re in.
+But actually, business leaders that go from good to great understand that the most important thing to understand isn’t the direction of the bus (e.g. the vision or direction), but who you’re bringing with you and what seats they’re in.